 Smith et al’s (2001a and b) work has shown that C.maculata has a root system that shares many of the characteristics of Ulmus and Platanus species in coping with compacted and water logged urban soils.
 The performance of C.maculata under the difficult site conditions modelled was comparable with those of these famous and widely used exotics.
 Smith’s work reveals that C.maculata has a root system that is comparable with those of the two most widely planted exotic trees in the world.
 The conclusion is that C.maculata has the potential to be a great urban tree, not just in Australia, but worldwide.

-In a similar way Williams (1996) demonstrated that different populations, or provenances, within the species Lophostemon confertus were suited to different urban environments.
+In a similar way, Williams (1996) demonstrated that different populations, or provenances, within the species Lophostemon confertus were suited to different urban environments.
 His work demonstrated that there was considerable variability within the population and that it was not good enough just to select the species.
-A choice had to be made about the characteristics from within the species that were required, and then a particular seed source specified for the origin of specimens, which possessed these traits.
+A choice had to be made about the characteristics from within the species that were required, and then a particular seed source was specified for the origin of specimens, which possessed these traits.
 He also suggested that different types of specimens would be appropriate in different geographic regions of Australia.

-While it has been important to understand the nature of the root systems of native specimens, Bone (2002) studied characteristics of the roots system and canopies of C.maculata.
+While it has been important to understand the nature of the root systems of native specimens, Bone (2002) studied the characteristics of the root system and canopies of C.maculata.
 Her investigation rated the canopies of different populations of the species in terms of their arboricultural performance.
 Once again she demonstrated that there was considerable variation within the population and that careful decisions about seed source and origins of specimens for use in urban landscapes had to be made.
 She also investigated anecdotal reports that spotted gum was prone to co-dominant stems and the excessive shedding of branches.
-She found that some populations were more likely to be co-dominant (or V-crotched) than others, and to be prone to shedding, but that by selecting seed from appropriate populations these traits could be minimised.
+She found that some populations were more likely to be co-dominant (or V-crotched) than others, and to be prone to shedding, but that by selecting seeds from appropriate populations these traits could be minimised.

 These important studies, amongst many others, demonstrate that native species have the potential to be widely used in difficult urban landscapes.
-They show that by appropriate selection and breeding, native trees are comparable in their biology to some of the most widespread and best known exotic urban trees.
-Clearly there is a broad pallet of native species from which to choose, but research work on their horticulture and arboriculture in an urban context must underpin their choice.
+They show that by appropriate selection and breeding, native trees are comparable in their biology to some of the most widespread and best-known exotic urban trees.
+Clearly, there is a broad pallet of native species from which to choose, but research work on their horticulture and arboriculture in an urban context must underpin their choice.